survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 * How to track issues?
 * How to manage pull requests?
-* How to design development process?
+* How to design a development process?
 * How to support users?

 ## How to Track Issues